Rice. Beautiful, simple, and delicious.

 Wait 20 minute or so, and your rice is done!
 Enjoy 🙂

-The proper way to cook rice with a rice cooker
+The proper way of how to cook rice with a rice cooker

 Now, let’s look at the real, proper Japanese way to cook rice with a rice cooker.
 It is similar to the lazy way, but with a few extra steps and detail that will help make your rice come out perfect every time.